 Upland Bird Hunting in the Willamette Valley, Western Oregon

 We are a day use upland bird hunting preserve in the Willamette Valley in Western Oregon.
 We do not provide meals or overnight accommodations.
+See our recommendations under lodging and meals.
 There is limited self-contained RV parking available.

 Our hunts are all full day hunts and includes the release of at least 5 cock pheasants.
 More cocks may be released if residual numbers are low.
 We do release some hens, but do not allow them to be bagged.

 Bird cleaning.
-We field dress your birds and cool them until you are ready to depart.
+We skin your birds and cool them until you are ready to depart.

 You may hunt with either an Oregon Hunting License, or a Private Hunting Preserve Permit.
 The Oregon License must be valid for the year of the hunt, and must include an upland bird validation.
 The hunting preserve permit is valid on any hunting preserve in Oregon, for the preserve hunting year – August 1 to March 31.
-Cost is based on what we are charged by ODFW, which is currently $6.50 for residents and $13.50 for non-residents.
+Cost is based on what we are charged by ODFW, which is currently $6.50 for residents and $14.00 for non-residents.
+Preserve permits are available from us on check-in.
 We do not sell the State issued licenses.
 These are available in Monmouth, Dallas, and Corvallis – all within 25 minutes.